 It focuses on the availability of beams for commissioning the PANDA-detector asks for the expected properties of beams on the internal target useful for first experiments.

-We request a response time May 15
+We request a response time before May 15.

 Please understand the following:

 Depending on the progress you have achieved some of the questions may appear obsolete and some of the answers may appear evident.
 This may not apply to projects different from yours, so please just briefly explain why your answer may be as it is.